My guess is Beyonce’s ex- in the song probably wished he had got down on one knee and offered her a diamond. Too late!

 Answer the questions and make sure to explain and/or justify your answer.
 Your answers should make it clear you looked at the video/visual examples included in the blog.
 Share your answers in the Blog#3 Diamonds discussion assignment on Canvas.

 I’m thinking this is a 150-200 word post.
-Post your comment before July 6 at noon to earn 15 points.
-You’ll be automatically assigned to comment on two other student’s posts.
-Do that before July 10 at 11:59 p.m for an additional 10 points.
+Post your comment before July 3 at noon to earn 15 points.
+Comment on two other student’s posts before July 7 at 11:59 p.m for an additional 10 points.

 While I do love your comments to this blog, if you want points for this assignment post your answers to the correct assignment on Canvas.